The best-loved prefold cloth diapers

 Three fabric versions to choose from.
-Available in chlorine-free white, unbleached, unbleached made of organic cotton.
+Available in chlorine-free white, organic chlorine-free white, organic unbleached cotton.

 Cloth-eez® Prefolds fit your baby right and are very easy to use.
 Prefold diapers are the backbone of your baby's cloth diaper wardrobe.
 Only a few dollars each, they are economical, yet wonderful.
 Find the "prefold love" here at Green Mountain Diapers.

 Cloth-eez® Prefold Diapers Made Of Organic Cotton in chlorine-free white or unblelached

 Also available in Preemie purple edge, Newbie grey edge, Novice light green edge and Intermediate blue edge